Pekapeka/Native Bats of Aotearoa

 Did you know bats are Aotearoa’s only native land mammals?

 What are mammals?
-Learn about different animal groupings (including mammals) in THIS video.
+Learn what a mammal is in this video.

 There are over 6000 species of mammals throughout the world.
 That’s right!
 While other countries have monkeys, bears, elephants, tigers and giraffes- we just have two tiny bats as native land mammals.
 We do however have native mammals living in the sea/ocean including species of dolphins, whales and seals.